 Laws concerning low-level drugs have been changing around our country over the past few years.
 Some drug laws are in a state of flux in some areas of the country, with several states reconsidering outdated drug classifications.
-Much of this is in response to how ineffective these laws have been and how these criminal charges have the ability to seriously upend an offender’s life.
+Much of this is in response to how ineffective these drug usage and drug trafficking laws have been, and how these drug offense charges have the ability to seriously upend an offender’s life.

 The Psychoactive Nature of Hallucinogenic Mushrooms

 The federal government first banned “psychedelic” mushrooms back in 1970 as part of the nation’s efforts to stop recreational drug use.
 But since the Nixon-era “war on drugs,” much of the nation’s response has been ineffective and expensive, often targeting the lowest-level offenders.

 Hallucinogenic mushrooms contain a compound called psilocybin.
 This compound has psychoactive effects and has been considered a Schedule I drug under the Controlled Substances Act.
 But like other cases of low-level psychoactive substances, New Jersey still groups them with other more harmful drugs such as heroin and cocaine which carry a much higher risk for abuse.

 In February 2021, New Jersey Governor Phil Murphy approved a legislation authored by state Sen. Nicholas Scutari, which lightened the penalties for psilocybin possession, the primary compound in magic mushrooms.
 This shift in policy changed the categorization of psilocybin possession from a third-degree crime to a disorderly-persons offense within New Jersey.
 Under this legislation, holding a small quantity can lead to a fine of up to $1,000 and a prison sentence of a maximum of six months.